oculus42/esi/README.md

 Now the page is constructed and the response looks like this...

-    blah blah, oh and here i embed in the page a snipet using an ESI server ...
+    blah blah, oh and here i embed in the page a snippet using an ESI server ...
-    <b>Snipet</b>
+    <b>Snippet</b>

 # Specs